-A recent article in Fortune magazine recommended a strategy for protecting your investment portfolio from losses by using option contracts.
-For investors who want to “insure” their stock portfolio against losses, the author recommended an options strategy called a costless collar.
-The gist of the strategy is that you buy a put option that will limit your losses if the market declines, while simultaneously selling a call option for an equal amount to pay for the put—making the transaction costless.
-The rub is that the call option you sell limits your potential gain on the investment you are trying to protect.
-This strategy is terrible advice.
-Don’t do it.
+As bull markets age and continue toward new record highs, it is human nature to look for a strategy to protect your investment portfolio from losses.
+A zero-cost collar is an option-based strategy for investors who are looking for ways to possibly “insure” their stock portfolio against losses.
+The gist of this option strategy is that you purchase a put option to limit your losses if the market declines while simultaneously selling a call option with a premium earned equal to the amount paid for the put—making the transaction costless.
+The drawback is that the call option sold limits the potential gain on the investment you are trying to protect.
+Understanding this shortcoming is pivotal to comprehending the strategy.

 What is an Option?

-A put option gives you the right to sell a security at a specific price (the strike price) at any time until the option expires.
-This allows you to limit your potential losses.
-A call option gives the owner the right to buy a security at a set price until a specific future date.
-By selling a call option on a security you own, you limit your potential gain, since the person who bought it from you will exercise the option once the security’s price exceeds the option’s strike price.
+An option is a contract that gives the option holder the right, but not the obligation, to buy or sell the underlying asset at a pre-specified price for the duration of the option contract.
+The option holder (buyer) pays a fee, the premium, to the seller of the option contract.
+Buying a put option gives you the right to sell a security at a specific price (the strike price) at any time until the option expires.
+This acts as a limit to potential losses.
+The holder of a call option has the right to buy a security at a set price until a specific future date.
+By selling a call option on a security, potential gains are limited since the counterparty will exercise it once the security’s price exceeds the option’s strike price.

-The Fortune article offers the following as an example: An investor wishes to protect his investment in an S&P 500 index fund.
-The investor buys a put option that limits his loss to 10% and sells a call option on the same fund that caps his gain at just over 5%.
-This transaction is referred to as costless since the call option he sold brought in proceeds equal to the cost of the put option he bought.
-In this example, both of the options had a 6-month term.
+Let’s dig into this strategy with an example: An investor wishes to protect his investment in an S&P 500 index fund (SPY) by implementing a zero-cost collar strategy.
+To carry this out, the investor buys a six-month put option that limits losses to 10% and sells a six-month call option on the same fund that limits any gain to 5%.
+This asymmetric payoff profile is typically necessary in order to ensure the premium earned from selling the call option matches the premium paid to purchase the put option.
+Therefore, this tactic is referred to as costless since the premium from the call option sold brought in proceeds equal to the cost of the put option bought.
+However, understanding the true cost, including opportunity costs, requires analyzing the payoff profile of a collar strategy.

-- The transaction might be “cashless,” but the opportunity cost of missed investment gains could be very high (keep reading for details)
+- The transaction might be cashless, but the opportunity cost of missed investment gains could be very high.

 The Gritty Details